-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2023), and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2024) and the Working Together to Safeguard Children (2023).
 We comply with this guidance and the arrangements agreed and published by our three local safeguarding partners.

 This policy also has regard to the following DfE and local authority guidance: